 - Selectively collaborate to realize the full potential of our platform.
 We are using our PROTAC Discovery Engine. to build an extensive pipeline of product candidates for which we retain full development and commercialization rights across a wide range of diseases.
 In an effort to realize the full potential of our PROTAC technology, our ongoing strategic collaborations with Bayer, Genentech and Pfizer address targets across multiple therapeutic areas.
 In addition to these collaborations in human therapeutics, we established a joint venture called Oerth Bio LLC, or Oerth, with Bayer to pursue our PROTAC technology in agricultural applications.
 We plan to continue to selectively pursue collaborations with leading biopharmaceutical companies with specialized capabilities or know-how, including global development and commercial expertise and capabilities.
 We believe this selective approach to collaboration will further broaden the therapeutic reach of our PROTAC technology, as well as complement and expand our internal development expertise. - Continue to expand the capabilities of our PROTAC Discovery Engine and the breadth of our intellectual property portfolio.
 We are investing in our research and development activities to expand the capabilities of our PROTAC Discovery Engine and the breadth of our intellectual property portfolio.
 This includes: research into novel E3 ligases, key proteins in the ubiquitin proteasome system, that may have tissue-specific or disease-specific features; the discovery of novel binding ligands; the discovery of orally bioavailable and blood brain barrier penetrant PROTAC protein degraders; and improvement of our PROTAC targeted protein degrader design and optimization processes.
-We have exclusive worldwide rights to our platform technology, as well as issued patents for composition of matter in the United States and patent applications pending for composition of matter in the United States and key countries for our exploratory programs.
+We have exclusive worldwide rights to our platform technology, as well as issued patents for composition of matter in the United States and patent applications pending for composition of matter in key countries for our ARV-110, ARV-471 and ARV-766 product candidates and patent applications pending for composition of matter in the United States and key countries for our exploratory programs.
 We also have patents and pending patent applications for broad platform coverage for other PROTAC targeted protein degraders using specific E3 ligases.